 By Tom Mahon U.K. If you would like to read the full blog or go to the Fruit Picking Australia page

 Is run byJobSearch: Australia's largest free online jobs board.
 It is funded and operated by the Australian Government as a free service to assist job seekers into employment and connect employers with quality staff.

 The Harvest Trail Covers.
-Grape harvesting in Berri, to Mango Picking in Darwin.
-Each year thousands of people find work on fruit picking
+Grape harvesting in Berri, to mango picking in Darwin, each year thousands of people find work helping to bring

-Thats how the Harvest Trail helps by linking job seekers with harvest jobs, Australia wide.
-It offers a great way for people to travel around Australia at their pace while working and earning money.
+Harvest Trail links job seekers with harvest jobs Australia wide.
+It offers a great way for people to travel around Australia at their own pace while working and earning money.